 Most natural topological spaces which appear in analysis and geometry (but not in some branches of algebra) are normal.
-Now we mention the most important instance of non-normal topology.
+The most important instance of nonnormal topology is discussed in the next subsection.

 1.4.2.
 Zariski topology.
 The topology that we will now introduce and seems pathological in several aspects (it is non-Hausdorff and does not possess a countable base), but very useful in applications, in particular in algebraic geometry.
 We begin with the simplest case which was already mentioned in Example 1.1.4